"Nashville" - On Location

-Cheekwood Botanical Garden & Museum of Art - Cheekwood played the part of the Nashville Zoo in Episode 5.
+Cheekwood Botanical Garden & Museum of Art - Cheekwood played the part of the Nashville Zoo in Episode 5 of Season 1.

 Cheekwood is a 55-acre estate built the Maxwell House Coffee fortune.
 The Botanical Garden is a spectacular showcase of color and horticultural diversity with eleven specialty display gardens and stunning natural landscape.
 The Museum of Art has collections of painting, sculpture and decorative arts.
 Visitors can enjoy year-round family-friendly activities with four distinct festivals held during the year.

 Country Music Hall of Fame and Museum - In Episode 1, Rayna walks through the kitchen to meet her husband at the mayoral candidacy announcement party.
 While the scene didn’t show the beauty of the museum, it’s more than worth a walk through to brush up on your country music knowledge.

 The Museum presents the crown jewels of its vast collection to illustrate country music's story as told through the turns of two centuries.
 A treasure trove of historic country video clips and recorded music, dynamic exhibits and state-of-the-art design, regular menu of live performances and public programs, Museum Store, on-site dining, and fabulous public spaces all contribute to an unforgettable museum experience.